-We can also hold other formal business meetings called Special General Meetings where members can vote on issues.
+We can also hold other formal business meetings called Special General Meetings (SGM) where members can vote on issues.
 Both of these must be minuted and kept in a minute book.
 In addition the Directors can hold formal, minuted, board meetings.
 Other less legally formal meetings can be held.
-We call these core group and working sub-group meetings – these should report promptly and regularly to the board of directors.
+These ‘core group’ and ‘working sub-group meetings’ should report promptly and regularly to the Board.

-The Co-op must have a board of 3-12 directors who deal with the business of the Society.
-The current directors are Ruth Illingworth, Alice Goodenough, Mark Harrison and Paul Sheridan.
+The Co-op must have a board 3-12 directors who deal with the business of the Society.
+The current directors are Ruth Illingworth, Barbara Imire, Nick Mills, Paul Sheridan, Dominique Shead and Jack Richardson.

 At the first AGM all the founding directors stood down and elections were held.
 Directors can be re-appointed.
 The Board of Directors then elect a Chairperson and Treasurer (and other officers if required) and appoints a Secretary.

 Stroud Woodland Co-op needs to produce an annual return each year for the Financial Conduct Authority (FCA).
 This includes the accounts.
-Luckily our co-op is small enough to be exempt from having to have its accounts audited.
-The Society must keep a copy of the latest balance sheet of the Society in a conspicuous place at the registered office.
-The registered office is The Exchange, Brick Row, Stroud, GL5 1DF.
+Luckily our Co-op is small enough to be exempt from having to have its accounts audited.
+The Society must keep a copy of the latest balance sheet of the Society in a conspicuous place at the registered office (The Exchange, Brick Row, Stroud, GL5 1DF).

 At the AGM in March 2012 we agreed the following process for the return and exchange of shares:

 1. Existing shareholders and other people who have expressed an interest in buying shares are informed that this is a possibility by the secretary by email.